DerBrunoIR/Minecraft-GameOfLife/README.md

 ![two_three](https://github.com/user-attachments/assets/c02f664d-c180-4aa7-882e-38841f6dc241)

-Now we have to implement the cell logic.
+Now we have to implement a pixel procedure that takes a pixel block and calculates the pixel block of the following frame.

 To avoid numeric values as much as possible I took the following aproach by utilizing the `execute if` command:
 1. `yellow`: Init the **score** of the nearest `ItemFrame` to zero.